Use WELCOME10 for 10% OFF your first order

 • Seeds feel slightly waxy or dusty

 • What to buy: Seeds labelled "untreated", "food grade", "microgreen grade", or "certified organic".
+For a deep dive into what treated seeds contain and the specific chemicals to avoid, read our complete guide to untreated Non-GMO seeds for microgreens India.

 2. Germination Rate